farhad-dalirani/Nano-AutoML-Cloud/README.md

     - According to the provided `.env` file, enter the Access Key and Secret Access Key from the previous step into your .env file.
 It is also recommended to run `aws configure` in the terminal and use the same Access Key and Secret Access Key to initialize the AWS CLI.
 Also add them to Github Secrets.
     - Create an S3 bucket Via `S3` in AWS dashboard, and put its name into `.env` file according to provided example.
     - Create an `AWS ECR` to privately host the dockerfile.
 Then, accoding to section `.env and Github Secret`, add the necessary secrets to your GitHub repository.
+    - In the AWS panel, go to `EC2`and create an Ubuntu instance.
+Then, choose an appropriate instance type, such as  `t2.medium`.
+Afterwards, from the EC2 panel, connect to the running instance's terminal.
+Once connected, enter the following commands in the terminal, which, generally speaking, is the proper way to install Docker on an EC2 instance:
+      ```
+      sudo apt-get update -y
+      sudo apt-get upgrade
+      curl -fsSL https://get.docker.com -o get-docker.sh
+      sudo sh get-docker.sh
+      sudo usermod -aG docker ubuntu
+      newgrp docker
+      ```
+    - Then go in to Github repository, Setting, Actions, Runners.
+Create a Linux Runner.
+It will give some commands, copy and past in EC2 terminal.
+If it asked `Enter the name of runner: [press Enter for ip-...-..-..-..]` enter `self-hosted`.

 6. Create a MongoDB database and add its URL to the `.env` file.
 You can use a free MongoDB hosting service from the [MongoDB official website](https://www.mongodb.com/).
 Upload your tabular dataset as a collection.
 The `push_data.py` script can upload three example datasets to your database.
 Run the script once to insert the data: `python3 push_data.py`.
 You should not run it again unless the data is removed.
 If you're using your own dataset instead of the examples, create a new schema based on the ones in the `data_schema` folder.